 New South Wales (NSW)

 Sydney is the capital city of NSW.
-It is one of the most beautiful cities I have seen so far.
-The city has amazing vibes for tourists and travelers and it caters for all kinds of travelers, ranging from backpackers to the luxury travelers.
+With spectacular coastline, the city of Sydney is one of the most beautiful cities I have seen so far.
+The city has amazing vibes for tourists and travelers, and it caters for all kinds of travelers, ranging from backpackers to the luxury travelers.
 Sydney is the starting point for the road trip on the legendary Pacific Coast.

 Starting point – Sydney.